networkoptix/web_packages/docs/readme.md

 ## Introduction

-This repository `nx_open_cloud_portal` contains **Network Optix Meta Platform open source web packages** - the source code and published packages are used in building Nx Meta Cloud Portal, Webadmin, and various web projects within Network Optix.
+This repository contains **Network Optix Meta Platform open source web packages**  - the source code and published packages used in building Nx Meta Cloud Portal, Webadmin, and various web projects within Network Optix that might be useful for third-party developers.

 ### Contribution policy